 In the moment I read my daughter’s note I felt grateful – For the love with which my mom guided me, for the love my daughter has for me.
 It was a moment to honour my Mom’s courage and love, her strength and compassion, her zest for life, compassion for people and love for cooking.

-The recipe I am sharing today is one my Mom made often for me.
+The recipe of fish with radishes, Muji Gaad, I am sharing today is one my Mom made often for me.
 She often made food for us that we liked and how we liked it.
 Not an easy chore with 4 kids.
 My little brother loved Roti and Rajma and had a preference for certain cuts of meat.
 One of my sister liked eating paneer without any spices so she would just let her eat a block or two.
 The other fancied spicy and tangy stuff and buttery goodness.And I usually ate everything and then some more, but fish was my thing.